mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 ## Card content dump

-If device is configured as such the entire card content can be passed from devices (see flow chart).
-This will simplify the flow from the client perspective as it allows you to access content directly.
-See examples below for when `cardContent` is set.
-See topic `validators/configure` for configuration flag.
+If the device is configured accordingly, the complete content of the card can be transferred from the device, as depicted in the flow chart.
+This simplifies the client's perspective as it enables direct access to the card's content.
+Please refer to the `validators/configure` topic for the configuration flag that determines whether `cardContent` is set.
+Below are examples demonstrating the scenarios when `cardContent` is enabled.

-This can also be used in cases where the smart card contains different type of travel rights and when there is a need to prioritize between them (e.g. NOD, account based, etc).
+This concept is applicable in situations where the smart card holds various types of travel rights and there is a requirement to prioritize among them.
+Examples of such types include NOD (Name Origin Destination), account-based, and others.

 Only supported type for now is `nsd` and that needs to be set as `type`, for future proofing when new types are added.